 I Indicates a course which has not been completed.
 This grade may only be awarded when a student has completed a substantial amount of coursework and it has been approved by the Exam board.
 The course where the "I" grade is achieved, must be completed by the subsequent trimester.
 The "I" grade will automatically be changed to "F" after the stipulated time if the student unsuccessfully fulfills the remaining requirement(s) of the course.

-N no grade (assessment is not required);

-Р pass on an ungraded course;

-U fail on an ungraded course;

-w designates student withdrawal from a course within the allowed period;

-x Designate that a student was exempted for that course.
+N no grade (assessment is not required); taken as an extra course; not part of the programme plan Р pass on an ungraded course; U fail on an ungraded course; w designates student withdrawal from a course within the allowed period; X Designate that a student was exempted for that course.
+TC Transfer Credit то Test Out

-тс Transfer Credit

-то Test Out